dbrabera/ultrabugs/README.md

 # Untitled

-Untitled is a game built for the [Game Off 2021](https://itch.io/jam/game-off-2021) game jam using the fantasy computer [TIC-80](https://tic80.com/).
+Untitled is a turn-based strategy game built for the [Game Off 2021](https://itch.io/jam/game-off-2021) game jam using the fantasy computer [TIC-80](https://tic80.com/).

 ## Requirements